 How soon before a course should I register?We advise you to register at least one month in advance.
 The week-long courses in July and August are usually in high demand as are the weekend courses throughout the year.

 What is the best method of payment?You can opt to pay by credit card, debit card, bank transfer (e-mail us for bank details) or cheque.
 We require payment for the first course on making the reservation.
-This can done online, by phone or by Skype.
+This can done online or by phone.
 The balance (if attending more than one course) can be paid prior to arrival or while here.
 Accommodation fees are paid, while here, early in the week and it is best to have cash, as most accommodation providers don't have credit card facilities.

 How does a person decide on which language level to attend?All participants are met on arrival by the staff and are consulted on their previous language learning experiences, if any.
 A class placement session with the whole group is organised; we usually manage, with the participant’s co-operation to get the right level… Level 1 is for absolute beginners.
 Level 2 is for those with some Irish and a reasonable comprehension level.
 Level 3 or higher if available, is for those with some spoken Irish or fairly fluent.